CIPHER-000/Essay-Writer-Agent/README.md

-📄 AI Essay Writer Agent
+📄 AI Essay Writer Agent EssAI
 Turn ideas into full essays with the power of AI.

 ## Project Description